 It's very easy to make and an essential ingredient for many bartenders who want to add sweetness to drinks in an easy-to-dissolve way.
 But it also has a ton of other uses that I'll outline in this post.

-Plain simple syrup is incredibly useful, but you can also make simple syrup with pretty much any flavor you can dream of, which allows you to add instant concentrated flavor to drinks, baked goods, and more.
+Plain simple syrup is incredibly useful, but you can also use the same basic recipe and make it with pretty much any flavor you can dream of.
+Which allows you an easy way to add instant concentrated flavor to drinks, baked goods, and more.

-You only need 3 ingredients for this peach simple syrup.
+You only need 3 ingredients for this fresh peach simple syrup.
 They are:

 It doesn't get any simpler than that!